They call it morning sickness. Surely this name should have been axed by now for reasons of total inaccuracy?

 Patience and rest

 Unfortunately it can just be a matter of riding it out until this sickly nightmare ends.

 Don’t forget that at the end of all of this struggling to get through every day, there will be a beautiful baby waiting for you.

-Take care of yourself and put your feet up whenever you can.
+I hope these tips were useful!
+Remember, take care of yourself and put your feet up whenever you can.

 Read more about your pregnancy journey here: